bakdata/ci-templates/actions/java-maven-build/README.md

 # java-maven-build

-This action builds Java artifacts using Maven and uploads `.jar` files as an artifact.
+This action builds Java artifacts using Maven.

 ## Input Parameters